Botswana Kaleidoscope Experience

 This Botswana safari experience takes you on 10 days of adventure and wildlife spotting across the country’s varied landscapes.
 From the floodplains of the Okavango Delta to the arid vistas of the Kalahari desert, Botswana offers a truly unique and beautiful entry point into Africa.

 On arrival at the Victoria Falls airport, you will be met by a Batoka Safaris representative and transferred to the Kingdom Hotel, where an escort will assist with check in.

 With architectural and decorative cues reminiscent of the ancient Shona Kingdom and Great Zimbabwe, the Kingdom Hotel is as comfortable and inviting as it is pleasing to the eye.
 It’s a firm favourite with all kinds of travelers, and is only a short walk from the Falls.

-In the afternoon, we’ll take you on a Sundowner Cruise along the Zambezi River.
+In the afternoon, we’ll take you on a Zambezi River sunset cruise.
 There is no better way to end the day than to watch the African Sun slip down beneath the horizon, while sipping drinks and enjoying light snacks.
 Birds, hippos and crocodiles abound in their natural habitat.